 IUL is a UL policy that includes an indexed account.
 The rate of credited interest above the minimum guarantee for funds allocated to the indexed account is linked to the performance of the specific index for the indexed account (subject to stated account parameters, which include a cap and floor, or a spread).
-The Company offers an S&P 500[®] Index account option and a blended multi-index account option comprised of the S&P 500 Index, the MSCI[®] EAFE Index and the MSCI EM Index.
-Both options offer two crediting durations, one-year and two-year.
 The policyholder may allocate all or a portion of the policy value to a fixed or any available indexed account.
 The portion of the policy allocated to the indexed account is accounted for as an embedded derivative at fair value.
 The Company hedges the interest credited rate including equity and interest rate risk related to the indexed account with derivative instruments.
 See Note 17 for additional information regarding the Company's derivative instruments used to hedge the risk related to IUL.